- Oops!Something went wrong.Please try again later.

 The market is a voting machine in the short term, but a weighing machine in the long term, so share price follows earnings per share (EPS) eventually.
-That makes EPS growth an attractive quality for any company.
-As a tree reaches steadily for the sky, IDEXX Laboratories's EPS has grown 26% each year, compound, over three years.
-So it's not surprising to see the company trades on a very high multiple of (past) earnings.
+Therefore, there are plenty of investors who like to buy shares in companies that are growing EPS.
+Impressively, IDEXX Laboratories has grown EPS by 34% per year, compound, in the last three years.
+This has no doubt fuelled the optimism that sees the stock trading on a high multiple of earnings.

 You don't drive with your eyes on the rear-view mirror, so you might be more interested in this free report showing analyst forecasts for IDEXX Laboratories's future profits.